fengxia41103/myblog/content/dev/lenovo linux box.md

 Most importantly, you need VPN.

-1. Go to `otp.lenovo.com` to register your phone number.
+1. Go to `otp.company.com` to register your phone number.
-2. Install `Lenovo OTP` from your app store.
+2. Install `Company OTP` from your app store.
-3. Keep `Lenovo OTP` app running so you can see the active OTP.
+3. Keep `Company OTP` app running so you can see the active OTP.
 4. `apt install openconnect screen`
-5. In a screen, `sudo openconnect -u [username] webvpn.us.lenovo.com`
+5. In a screen, `sudo openconnect -u [username] webvpn.us.company.com`

     1. first password: your regular domain login pwd
     2. second one: OTP